FlorisHendriks/auto-start-stop-eduVPN/README.md

 The Windows eduVPN developer has partially mitigated this limitation by offering the option to start the eduVPN client on sign-on.
 As long as the VPN configuration has not expired, the eduVPN client is able to establish the VPN connection automatically.
 However, this option is not offered by default.
 Moreover, if one enables this option for every VPN user the amount of concurrent VPN users can increase tremendously, as the VPN is on most of the time.

 It would therefore be useful to find a way in order to automatically start and stop eduVPN so that we minimalize unnecessary overhead for the eduVPN support team and the eduVPN server.
-This leads to the main reserach question:
+This leads to the main research question:

-**How can we make eduVPN automatically start and stop **
+**How can we make eduVPN automatically start and stop?**

 We will limit the scope of our study to eduVPN users with bring your own devices.
-For managed devices users we can make eduVPN a system VPN
+[For managed devices users we can make eduVPN a system VPN that is always on.](https://github.com/FlorisHendriks98/eduVPN-provisioning) Users are always connected to the eduVPN and therefore do not request organisation's resources without one.

 # Technical paths
 In order to explore the technical paths to make eduVPN start and stop automatically, we will look at Microsoft's solutions to automatically trigger a VPN connection.
 Another technical path we are going to explore is split tunneling.